33% off, foreverNew customers · code · ends Aug 31

 verified email accuracy from a multi-provider waterfall

-Single-source databases averaged 70 to 84% on the same 500-record list.
+On our published 500-lead benchmark, single-source databases returned verified emails for 70-80% of the same leads and phone numbers for 30-60%.
 The data layer feeds every other layer in your stack, so its accuracy caps the ceiling of everything downstream.
 A flawless cadence against a 25% bounce list is still a failed campaign.

 Source: Cleanlist Waterfall Enrichment